 December 3, 2018

-When we think of Yoga, we often think of the physical practice and benefits that are often Found in a Yoga Studio or Online.
-However, we often miss out on learning about a practice of Yoga that doesn’t need to involve a Single Yoga Pose or Stretchy Pants: Seva Yoga.
+When we think of Yoga, we often think of the physical practice and benefits that are often found in a Yoga Studio or Online.
+However, we typically miss out on learning about a practice of Yoga that doesn’t need to involve a Single Yoga Pose or Stretchy Pants: Seva Yoga.

 What is Seva Yoga?